 What happens at the end of the apprenticeship?

 Upon completion, there are several ways that you can continue to progress in your career.
-The ways in which you progress depend on the programme.
+How you progress depend on the programme.
 Apprenticeships now range from Level 2, all the way up to Level 7.
 With each level completed, the idea is that you become more occupationally competent and better at your job as a result.